rosario-tarabocchia/ProlificInteractiveBooks/README.md

     Keyboard wont toggle off on seach feature - resignFirstResponder?
 FIXED - decided to a touched began override function.

 Things to improve:
-    Need to create graphics and impove the overall look of the app (waiting until all coding is done)
+    Need to create graphics and impove the overall look of the app (waiting until all coding is done) -DONE

     When typing in the search bar can I have it search by title and author?
 FIXED- added a function with multiple filters.